kr0lik/yii2-ltree/README.md

 Usage
 -----
-Required fileds in model: id, name, path.
+Required fileds in model: id, path.

 Lenght of each part ltree path = 4, root path = '0001'.

 Extension ltree must be instaled with schema public.

 Add \kr0lik\ltree\LtreeActiveRecordTrait to your ActiveRecord